FEATURED

 Notre Dame Law School Professor Nicole Garnett similarly criticized the stipulation.

-She said the building’s stipulation has “got to be unconstitutional,” as attaching a condition to public funds that bars religious exercise would violates the Supreme Court’s decision in Carson v.
+She said the building’s restriction has “got to be unconstitutional,” as attaching a condition to public funds that bars religious exercise would violate the Supreme Court’s 2022 decision in Carson v.
 Makin, according to the Free Beacon

-Carson v.
-Makin is a case decided by the United States Supreme Court in 2022, holding that a “nonsectarian requirement for otherwise generally available” funds violates the First Amendment’s Free Exercise Clause.
+The Supreme Court ruled that imposing a “nonsectarian” requirement on otherwise generally available public funds violates the First Amendment’s Free Exercise Clause.

-Garnett also said that it “raises bizarre enforcement challenges.”
+Garnett also said that the restriction “raises bizarre enforcement challenges.”

 “Maybe Harvard would reply that its Divinity School isn’t sectarian,” Garnett added.